sanazjml/QuantISH_pipeline/Whole Slide-FISH/Readme.md

 Anduril2

 ### Getting Started
 Make sure that the required softwared are installed on your computer.
 Besides, as the pipline exploits the parallelisation in Anduril2 as a workflow platform for analyzing large data sets, you can install the Anduril on your own computer using instructions available in “https://www.anduril.org”.
+The example data will be provided upon request as whole slide images are too big to be analysed here.

 ## Pre-processing